 THOMAS SCHULTZ – BIOGRAPHY

 Thomas Schultz has established an international reputation both as an interpreter of music from the classical tradition – particularly Bach, Beethoven, Schubert and Liszt – and as one of the leading exponents of the music of our time.
 Among his recent engagements are solo recitals in New York, San Francisco, Berlin, Paris, Ghent, Seoul, Taipei and Kyoto, and at the Schoenberg Festival in Vienna, the Piano Spheres series in Los Angeles, Korea’s Tongyoung Festival, the Festival of New American Music in Sacramento and the April in Santa Cruz Festival.
 From 2004 to 2011 he gave a series of six recitals at Weill Recital Hall at Carnegie Hall, playing repertoire ranging from major works by Beethoven, Brahms, Schubert and Chopin to rarely heard music by by Schoenberg, Rzewski, Cage and Na.
 He has also given recitals in New York at Bargemusic and the Goethe Institute.
 He has appeared as a soloist at the Other Minds Festival in San Francisco, and in chamber music performances with the San Francisco Contemporary Music Players, the Da Camera Society of Houston, Robert Craft’s 20th Century Classics Ensemble and the St. Lawrence String Quartet.
-In 2005, 2010, and 2014 he gave masterclasses on the piano music of the Second Viennese School at the Schoenberg Center in Vienna.
-He is currently performing the complete piano works of Schoenberg in Vienna, San Francisco, Seoul and Taegu, Korea.
+In 2005, 2010, 2014, and 2017 he gave masterclasses on the piano music of the Second Viennese School at the Schoenberg Center in Vienna and in 2016 gave performances of the complete solo works of Schoenberg in Vienna, San Francisco, Seoul and Taegu, Korea.
 Beginning in the summer of 2018, he is giving an annual series of masterclasses for young artists at Stanford University.

 Schultz’s musical studies were with John Perry, Leonard Stein and Philip Lillestol.
 He has been a member of the piano faculty at Stanford University since 1994.